By: Marilyn L. Davis

 Unfortunately, as my mentor told me, “All you get by sitting on the fence is splinters in your ass.”
 Well, that just said it all.
 Of course, he didn’t stop there – he never did.
 He’d get my attention and then ask me questions to help me see where I might be resisting, unwilling, or seemingly unable to change.

-Not to label myself as your mentor, but to pass on the questions he asked me so that if you’re sitting on the fence, you can get off the fence, too.
+Not to label myself as your mentor, but to pass on the questions he asked me so that if you’re sitting on the fence, you might find the courage to get off it.

 - What and when do you choose not to change?

 - What are the circumstances where you will continue to act on old behaviors, even when you know you do not like the outcomes?

 - How do you stay stuck in old behaviors?

 There are just as many reasons for sitting on the fence as there are people, so how you state your reasons for not changing might differ from others, but they tend to fall into the following categories: “I do not change because I…”

 - Am overwhelmed; you expect me to change too many aspects

 - Believe that the way I do things is right

 - Do not like people telling me what to do, even directions for change